openshift/enhancements/enhancements/microshift/kubernetes-for-device-edge.md

 restarted.
 Most configuration changes in production settings would be rolled out as new ostree images.

+#### Deploying Applications

+Applications are deployed on MicroShift using standard Kubernetes resources such as Deployments.
+They can be deployed at runtime via API calls, or embedded in the system image with the manifests loaded from the filesystem by MicroShift on startup.
+By using the `IfNotPresent` pull policy and adding images to the CRI-O cache in the system image, it is possible to build a device that can boot and launch the application without network access.

 ### API Extensions

 MicroShift does not add any APIs to OpenShift.